Without Conscience: Summary & Review (Robert Hare)

 When Hare didn’t report him, the psychopath had him and took full advantage of it.

-And later, while working to repair his car, he cut the breaks.
+And later, while working to repair his car, he cut the brakes.

-Hare found out, reported the incident, and the psychopath was confined into “the hole”.
+Hare found out, reported the incident, and the psychopath was confined to “the hole”.

 When he came out, he acted completely normal around Hare as if nothing had happened.